manifoldco/node-signature/README.md

 var verifier = new Verifier();

 // The verification library expects that the req.rawBody property
-// exists so that the body dAoes not have to be read twice, this can be
+// exists so that the body does not have to be read twice, this can be
-// done automaticall with restify-plugins bodyParser app.use(plugins.bodyParser({ mapParams: true }));
+// done automatically with restify-plugins bodyParser app.use(plugins.bodyParser({ mapParams: true }));

 // Applying the verifier middleware with default master key and options (recommended)